frconor-ebook/meditations/_posts/2025-09-11-all-the-glory-to-god.md

 In this passage of the Gospel, Our Lord talks to us about the supernatural goal of everything we do, seeing that that supernatural intention is the only really worthwhile intention to have.

 We have to try and declare war on our love of self, when perhaps the desire to be well-regarded comes into play.
-We have to remember that phrase, *Deo omni gloria*, all the glory to God.
+We have to remember that phrase, *Deo omnis gloria*, all the glory to God.

 "The weather pays no attention to criticism."
 Meaning will never be found in the praise and adulation of others.